joaogouveia18/Who_Can_Replace_Joao_Felix/README.md

 # Who Can Replace João Félix?

-Type: Personal Project
+**Type:** Personal Project

-Programming Language: Python
+**Programming Languages and Technologies:** Python (Pandas, Sklearn, Matplotlib, Seaborn)

-Objective: From a FIFA19 dataset, this project tries to find a comparable and similar player to replace João Félix in Benfica
+**Objective:** From a FIFA19 dataset, this project tries to find a comparable and similar player to replace João Félix in Benfica